thegworld/gtx-browser/docs/security/ax-tree-security-guidelines.md

 ## Background

-One of Chromium's key features is its multi-process architecture.
+One of GTx Browser's key features is its multi-process architecture.
 This brings numerous benefits but presents one key challenge for accessibility.

 Operating system accessibility apis expect the ability to synchronously request